Clinician • Builder • Educator

 A lightweight, practical labeling tool to reduce medication errors and streamline OR setup.

-Focused on high-signal clinical integration, data quality, and practical automation that respects clinician time.
+High-signal clinical integration, data quality, and practical automation that respects clinician time.

-A pediatric anesthesia reference and calculator toolkit built for speed, clarity, and safety—whether you’re in the OR, pre-op, or PACU.
+A pediatric anesthesia reference and calculator toolkit built for speed, clarity, and safety — whether you're in the OR, pre-op, or PACU.

 My research explores innovations in perioperative safety, anesthetic technique, and the intersection of AI and clinical workflows.